Lake View

 words, neighborhoods can come and go based on a real estate marketing idea of the day but

-community areas will always remain as part of the fabric of Chicago until the City Council votes for another version.
+community areas will always remain as basic fabric of Chicago until the City Council votes for another version as it did in 1980.

 including the neighborhoods within